Occupational Therapy in the Acute Care Setting

 I hope this post gives you a good idea of what occupational therapy in the acute care setting consists of.

 If you work in acute care, what else would you add to this post?
-Please let me know in the comments below!
+Please share in the comments below!